Hedging concentrated positions

 A hedge that costs more than the loss it averts is not protection.
 It's a recurring donation to the option market.

-5. Pricing examples on illiquid option chains.
-Pricing assumes there are buyers and sellers at the strikes you want.
-For a large position on a thinly traded name (recently-IPO'd, mid-cap, low average volume), bid-ask spreads alone can cost 1-2% of position value before you've even bought protection.
+7. Pricing examples on illiquid option chains.
+Pricing assumes buyers and sellers at the strikes you want.
+For a large position on a thinly traded name (recently-IPO'd, mid-cap, low average volume), bid-ask spreads alone can cost 1-2% of position value before you've bought protection.

 The protective put baseline

-A protective put is a put option on the stock you already own.
-The put gives you the right to sell your shares at the put's strike price (called the floor) at any point through the option's expiration.
+A protective put is a put option on stock you own.
+It gives you the right to sell at the put's strike (the floor) any time before expiration.
 If the stock drops below the floor, the put gains value to offset the loss.
-If the stock stays above the floor, the put expires worthless, and the premium you paid for it is the cost of the protection.
+Otherwise it expires worthless and the premium is the cost of protection.

 The premium drag problem